rmendels/rerddapXtracto/cran-comments.md

 * mac-builder

-Examples are as small as I cna get them.
+Examples are as small as I can get them.